ubco-W2022T1-cosc301/project-group02/final_report_group02_Mike_part.md

 ![Low Carbon Sources vs Carbon Emissions Correlation](images/Analysis1_03.png)

-This figure makes it plain to see the correlation between share from low carbon sources and the carbon emissions from electricity generation.
-Even though Iceland generates by far the most electricity per capita, it has very low carbon emissions associated with electricity generation because 100% of its electricity is generated from low carbon sources.
+This figure makes it plain to see the correlation between the percent share from low carbon sources and the carbon emissions from electricity generation.
+Even though Iceland generates by far the most electricity per capita, it has very low carbon emissions associated with electricity generation because 100% of its electricity generation is from low carbon sources.

 The final visualization for this analysis section illustrates the trends for each electricity generation source over a 20 year time span.
 For this plot, the top 10 countries previously highlighted were combined to find the overall trends.